System Design Space

 When PostgreSQL is often chosen over MySQL

-• WAL-based replication provides a clear path to scaling reads and designing failover.
+• WAL-based replication gives a clear path to scaling reads and designing failover — without third-party plumbing.

-• The permissive license and strong extension ecosystem make PostgreSQL a practical platform choice.
+• The permissive license and strong extension ecosystem lower the risk of vendor lock-in as the system grows.

 Related chapters